 In the early days of Sachar Dental NYC, Dr. Sachar had a small practice.
-It consisted of one dental exam room, one assistant, one front desk person, and of course, Dr. Sachar.
+It consisted of one dental exam room, one dental assistant, one front desk person, and of course, Dr. Sachar.
 Like every new medical and dental practitioner who starts their own practice, it started off very slowly.
 Just like every journey starts off with just one step, a new practice starts off with just one patient.
 Very quickly, Dr. Sachar’s practice started to grow.
 Within two years, Dr. Sachar had grown a following by word of mouth.
 Her practice grew from one exam room to three exam rooms, and she hired her first dental hygienist.
 Her patients loved her and referred their friends, colleagues and family.
 She did the right thing for her patients by practicing ethically like she always wanted to.
 Due to her excellent outcomes, empathy and bedside manner, her practice continued to grow.

 Unlike her experience with her first three jobs out of her dental training, Dr. Sachar quickly realized that by doing the right thing for your patients, growth and success come organically, and naturally.
 By treating her patients like family, ethically and morally, her patients quickly became her biggest advocates toward her practice’s growth.
 Her referrals grew, and continue to grow to this day.

 Today, Sachar Dental NYC is a full service, multispecialty, one stop dental practice for all of your dental needs.
-We have multiple exam rooms, an in-house dental laboratory, four dentists, two specialists, three hygienists and a large office staff.
+We have multiple exam rooms, an in-house dental laboratory, four dentists, two specialists, three hygienists and a large dental office staff.